nnirror/wax/README.md

 Outputs a 1 while the button is pressed and otherwise outputs 0.

 ## change
-Compares the current sample with the previous sample value in the signal and returns 1 if the current sample value increased, -1 if it decreased, and 0 if it stayed the same.
+Compares the current sample with the previous sample value in `input` and returns 1 if the current sample value increased, -1 if it decreased, and 0 if it stayed the same.

 ## clip
-Clips any values in `signal in 1` below `minimum` or above `maximum` to be equal to `minimum` and `maximum`, respectively.
+Clips any values in `input 1` below `minimum` or above `maximum` to be equal to `minimum` and `maximum`, respectively.

 ## clock
 Returns metronomic subdivisions of `root click time (ms)`.
 Each outlet runs at a different, increasingly faster speed.

 ## comb
-Applies a comb filter effect to the input signal. `feedback` expect a range of floats 0 - 1.
+Applies a comb filter effect to `input`. `feedback` expect a range of floats 0 - 1.

 ## comment
 Stores text in the workspace which can be saved and loaded as part of system presets.

 ## cross
-Imparts the spectral envelope of `modulator signal in` onto `carrier signal in`.
+Imparts the spectral envelope of `modulator` onto `carrier`.

 ## counter
 Counts upwards from 0 to `maximum`, incrementing every time `trigger` goes above 0.5. `hit maximum` will output a 1 while the counter is at its maximum and a 0 otherwise.
-- `set` immediately sets the counter to that value.

 ## cycle
 Generates a sine wave between -1 and 1, oscillating at `frequency (hz)`.
 The phase of the sine wave can be modified at signal-rate with `phase`,which will be added to the `frequency (hz)` parameter.

 ## delay
-Applies a delay effect to `signal in`, lasting `delay time (ms)` and feeding back based on `feedback`.
+Applies a delay effect to `input`, lasting `delay time (ms)` and feeding back based on `feedback`.
 - `wet` controls dry/wet balance and expects a range of floats 0 - 1.

 ## divide
-Divides `signal 1` and `signal 2`.
+Divides `input 1` and `input 2`.

 ## downsamp
-Downsamples `signal in` by `amount`, which expects a range of floats 0 - 1.
+Downsamples `input` by `amount`, which expects a range of floats 0 - 1.
 Higher `amount` values produce more downsampling.

 ## drunk
 Generates a new value in a random walk of values between 0 and `maximum`, with `step` being the maximum value between each step, every time `trigger` goes above 0.5.

 ## equals
-Computes the logical EQUALS of `signal in 1` `signal in 2`.
+Computes the logical EQUALS of `input 1` `input 2`.

 ## ffilter
-Applies a FFT-based bandpass filter to the input signal, passing only frequencies between `low` and `high`.
+Applies a FFT-based bandpass filter to `input`, passing only frequencies between `low` and `high`.

 ## fold
-Folds any values in `signal in 1` below `minimum` or above `maximum`.
+Folds any values in `input 1` below `minimum` or above `maximum`.
 If the input value exceeds `maximum`, the output will be the amount above subtracted from `maximum`.
 If the input value is below `minimum`, the output will be the amount below added to from `minimum`.

 ## greater
-Computes the boolean representation of whether `signal in 1` is greater than `signal in 2`.
+Computes the boolean representation of whether `input 1` is greater than `input 2`.

 ## hpf
-Applies a high-pass filter to `signal in`.
+Applies a high-pass filter to `input`.
 - `cutoff` controls the center frequency of the filter.
 - `q` controls the resonance of the filter at the cutoff.